Skip to content

 • Product Testing: Test the product produced during each trial to ensure that it meets the predefined critical quality attributes (CQAs).
 This might involve testing the product for potency, purity, weight consistency, or other relevant quality measures.

-Also Read: The Role of Thermal Validation in Pharma Industry
+Also Read: Understanding Validation in the Pharmaceutical Industry

 Step 4: Analyze the Data and Compare to Acceptance Criteria